ghoomfrog/universe/README.md

 # Rules

 1. No sexual content outside science
-2. Try to avoid realistic sexual imagery if possible
+2. No unnecessarily realistic sexual imagery
 3. Write in English
 4. Write as concisely as possible
 5. If relevant, include one or more diagrams in your file[^diagram-tool]